Profile picture for user uofer

 Ofer has more than 20 years of experience as a human rights lawyer working on issues related to criminal justice reform, national security, free speech and racial justice.
 For two decades, Ofer worked as an attorney at the American Civil Liberties Union (ACLU), where he helped to transform the organization, expanding its work into new issue areas and tactics.
 Ofer's work has led to passage of hundreds of laws and policies across the nation.

 From 2013-2016, Ofer served as Executive Director of the ACLU of New Jersey.
 Under his leadership the organization achieved historic victories on a range of issues, including overhauling New Jersey’s broken cash bail system, which has been one of the most audacious reforms of pretrial detention in the nation, launching a successful bipartisan campaign to legalize marijuana, winning in-state tuition for undocumented immigrants, prohibiting local police from enforcing federal immigration laws, launching a campaign for marriage equality, and creating one of the nation's strongest civilian complaint review boards in Newark.
+He also launched a new Public Policy Department to engage in integrated advocacy campaigns.

 From 2003-2013, Ofer worked at the New York Civil Liberties Union, where he began as the founding Director of the New York Bill of Rights Defense Campaign, which focused on national security issues, including challenging the USA PATRIOT Act and the Guantanamo Bay detention camp.
 In 2008, he founded the Advocacy Department, where he challenged the NYPD’s stop-and-frisk practices and spearheaded the successful effort to pass legislation banning racial profiling by the NYPD and creating an NYPD Inspector General’s office.
 Ofer was also a co-founder of Communities United for Police Reform in New York City.
 He also worked on issues related to the school-to-prison pipeline, and led the efforts to pass the Student Safety Act, which requires the NYPD and Department of Education to report on school suspensions and arrests, as well as challenging border patrol practices in upstate New York.

 Ofer began his legal career in 2001 as a Skadden Fellow at My Sisters’ Place, a domestic violence organization.
 He was an adjunct professor at New York Law School from 2009-2012, and has published widely including in the Seton Hall Law Review, Columbia Law School Journal of Race and Law, New York Law School Law Review, and Fordham Urban Law Journal.
-Ofer’s work and commentary have been featured in hundreds of national and local news outlets, including The New York Times, Washington Post, NPR, Wall Street Journal, The New Yorker, The Hill, The Atlantic, NBC News, The American Prospect, Newsweek, POLITICO and Vox.
+Ofer’s work and commentary have been featured in hundreds of national and local news outlets, including The New York Times, Washington Post, NPR, Wall Street Journal, The New Yorker, The Atlantic, PBS Frontline, NBC News, The American Prospect, The Hill, Newsweek, POLITICO and Vox.
 He has testified before many legislatures, including the United States Senate, and is frequently cited as an expert on civil rights and criminal justice matters.
 His work and research have been cited in legal opinions issued by numerous courts, including the New Jersey Supreme Court, United States Court of Appeals for the Fourth Circuit and Tenth Circuit, as well as in more than 100 law review articles.

 Ofer is the recipient of numerous awards, including the Distinguished Graduate Award from Fordham Law School, a presidential award from the Open Society Foundations, and a proclamation from the New York City Council for contributions made by his work to the city and state.
 He is a graduate of Fordham University School of Law and the State University of New York at Buffalo.